andersontan1998/Sliding_Block_Puzzle/README.md

 # *Sliding Block Puzzle*

-The objective is to slide the blocks around so that the large square can slide through the hole in the bottom of the box.
+The objective is to slide the blocks around so that the large square can slide through the hole at the bottom of the box.

 Implemented by **Anderson Tan**